roupasz/MacOS-Ansible-Bootstrap/README.md

 - gpg_import
 - krew_plugins

-Find a README file inside each role.
+Find a README file inside each roles folder.

-## 📦 Ansible Playbook Usage
+### Ansible Playbook Usage

 Ansible playbook can be executed in a standalone mode, some example are found below: